anze3db/blog/_posts/2023-01-16-faster-api.md

 ---
 layout: post
-title: "The Fastest Way to Build a Simple JSON API"
+title: "The Fastest Way to Build a Read-only JSON API"
-description: "This is a short story on how I've built a simple JSON API for a mobile app."
+description: "A short story on how I managed to not overengineer a read-only JSON API."
 date: 2023-01-16 1:00:00 +0000
 # image: assets/pics/django32-query-perf.png
 ---

+This is a short story on how I managed to **not** overengineer a read-only JSON API.
+TLDR: Sometimes a static `.json` file served by nginx is the easiest and fastest way to create a read-only JSON API endpoint.

+# The Problem

 Last year I needed to build a simple JSON API endpoint for a mobile app that I was developing.
 The mobile app was a list view of webcams in my area.
 The final UI ended up looking like this: